Find your push with up to $800 off Peloton Treads. Shop Treads

 What Is Heart Rate Training?

 Heart rate training is a technique in which you use your heart rate as a guide to control the intensity of your workouts.
 “As you exercise, your heart rate increases to deliver oxygen and nutrients to your muscles,” says Peloton instructor Matt Wilpers.
 “By monitoring your heart rate, you can ensure that you are working out at the appropriate level of intensity to achieve your fitness goals.”
-That means, whether you want to improve your endurance, speed, or overall cardiovascular health, there’s a heart rate zone that’s ideal for your goal.
+That means whether you want to improve your endurance, speed, or overall cardiovascular health, there’s a heart rate training zone that’s ideal for your goal.

 Benefits of Heart Rate Training

 Your workouts will also become more efficient, which leads to better performance and endurance.
-“Being in the right zone specifically targets the energy systems and physiological adaptations required for your activity, leading to increased stamina, improved lactate threshold, and overall better performance,” says Alex.
+“Being in the right zone specifically targets the energy systems and physiological adaptations required for your activity, leading to increased stamina, improved lactate threshold, and overall better performance,” Alex says.
 Not to mention, heart rate training can give you a real motivation boost as you watch how your metrics and ability to focus your training improves over time.

 Understanding Your Heart Rate Training Zones